SOUND AND THE VAGUS NERVE

 The vagus nerve, or tenth cranial nerve does not play an active part in the process of hearing, therefore it is not normally taken into big consideration in things that relate to music, sound, hearing, and the like outside of the medical field.
 However, this incredibly important nerve is connected with the posterior wall of the external auditory canal, the lower part of the eardrum’s membrane, and in the middle ear: the stapedius (stirrup) muscle.
 From these parts of the ear, it makes it's way all the way down to the lower internal organs and is responsible for a high number of regulatory functions in the pharynx, larynx, thorax, and abdomen.

 Basically, stimulating the ear means stimulating all the vital vegetative internal organs.
 This makes the ear a parasympathetic regulatory organ that uses innervation of the vagus nerve to affect the whole body.
 The vibrations of sound tend to have a very significant impact on all the areas of the body reached by this important nerve by resonating very close to it in the eardrums.
-In addition to that, the majority of cranial nerves are either directly or indirectly connected with the ear.
+In addition to that, the majority of cranial nerves are either directly or indirectly connected to the ear.

 Another interesting factor is that auditory stimulation of the vagus nerve can lead to reduced activity of the limbic system.
 The limbic system, located on both sides of the thalamus, includes the hypothalamus, the hippocampus, the amygdala, and a number of other nearby areas.
 It is considered to be primarily responsible for our emotional life and has a lot to do with the formation of memories.